jdwh08/foxnote-quartzsite/content/Triplet Loss Function.md

 ---
 aliases:
 tags:
   - ds/ml/loss_function
-edited: 2025-02-15T16:32
+edited: 2025-08-24T18:55
 created: 2024-04-15T15:22
 ---
 ### Definition:
-A loss function, particularly useful for [[Convolutional Neural Networks]] or [[Sentence Transformers]].
+A loss function, particularly useful for [[Convolutional Neural Network]] or [[Sentence Transformers]].

 We want to train similarity, so are given three things:
 1. Anchor.